Azure/bicep-registry-modules/avm/res/cache/redis/README.md

 ### Parameter: `replicasPerPrimary`

 The number of replicas to be created per primary.
+Needs to be the same as replicasPerMaster for a Premium Cluster Cache.

 - Required: No
 - Type: int
-- Default: `1`
+- Default: `3`

 ### Parameter: `roleAssignments`